 Everyone has heard of the longbow, it’s the bow of legend.
 The thing that Robin Hood and most of the English armies wielded to good effect back in the ‘olden days’.

 If you can’t decide between, or aren’t sure of the real differences between a longbow vs a recurve we’re going to try and comprehensively outline everything for you in this article.
+The advantages and disadvantages of each type, power, and size to coolness!
 We’ll also give you an insight as to what each type of bow is used for, by what type of shooter and for what reason!

 First let’s start with a very brief introduction to both types of bow and the defining features, just in case you are completely new to the subject.